 Furthermore, the writing section begins with brief explanation about the kind of text that will be written.
-Other than giving a short description, the next part provides the objective of the writing activity.
-Then, few tips for writing the specific text are presented.
+Other than giving the short description, the next part provides the objective of the writing activity.
+Then, fewgips for writing the specific text are presented.
 Next, a suitable example is also available.
 After reading the example, students are expected to identify the organization of the text in the next activity.
-The existence of the example and the analysis of text organization are important because it is essential for students to read a sample first, analyze the sample to see the organization of the text in order to model the sample later for their own piece of written production as mentioned by Tomak and Ataş (2019) in their study.
+The existence of the example and the analysis of text organization are important because it is essential for students to read sample first, analyze the sample to see the organization of the text in order to model the sample later for their own piece of written production as mentioned by Tomak and Ataş (2019) in their study.
 For instance, in unit 8, students are given a complete example of an application letter.
-The students are expected to be able to write their own application letters by modelling the available example.
+The students are expected to be able to write their own application letters by modelling the available example instructions, activities model and layout.
+The maximum score of the validation is 15.
+The meanings of the classification are; 0-20% means not acceptable, 21-40% means below expectation, 41-60% means sufficient, 61-80% means meet the expectation and 81-100% means exceed the expectation.